Luxury Vinyl Planks - Flexible Vs. Rigid Core Vinyl: What's The Difference?

 The differences between Flexible and Rigid Core luxury vinyl planks go much deeper than their names imply.
 When deciding between these flooring options, there is a lot to consider.

-Installed in the appropriate environments, both of these luxury vinyl tile types can create the flooring of your dreams.
-This article will explore numerous luxury vinyl tile benefits, similarities, the best applications for Rigid Core and Flexible luxury vinyl planks, and what makes these floor tile options differ from each other.
+Installed in the appropriate environments, both of these luxury vinyl flooring types can create the flooring of your dreams.
+This article will explore numerous luxury vinyl flooring benefits, similarities, the best applications for Rigid Core and Flexible luxury vinyl planks, and what makes these floor tile options differ from each other.

 FLEXIBLE AND RIGID CORE LUXURY VINYL PLANKS SIMILARITIES AND BENEFITS

-When we talk about luxury vinyl tile, luxury vinyl planks, and luxury vinyl flooring, they all fall into the overall category of luxury vinyl tile (LVT).
-For this blog, everything within the LVT category falls into two subcategories: Flexible or Rigid Core.
-But what is LVT anyway?
+When we talk about luxury vinyl flooring, they all fall into two different categories, luxury vinyl tile (LVT) and luxury vinyl planks (LVP).
+For this blog, we'll focus on the two subcategories of LVP: Flexible or Rigid Core.
+But what is LVP anyway?

-LVT consists of polyvinyl chloride layers, which are referred to as vinyl.
-Resting atop the vinyl core is the print layer which shows the LVT’s design and colors.
+LVP consists of polyvinyl chloride layers, which are referred to as vinyl.
+Resting atop the vinyl core is the print layer which shows its design and colors.
 Next comes a protective wear layer and a urethane coating to keep your durable tiles in great shape for a long time to come.
-While not all Flexible LVT is glue-down, more often than not, it is.
+While not all Flexible LVP is glue-down, more often than not, it is.
 For these glue-down products, before installation, an extra underlayment must be laid.
-Rigid Core LVT are click-together planks.
+Rigid Core LVP are click-together planks.

 FLEXIBLE LUXURY VINYL PLANKS